Severe recessive dystrophic epidermolysis bullosa (RDEB)

 Cleaning with water can sting the blisters and sores and therefore we recommend cleansing with 50/50 ointment or Emollin® emollient spray.
 Blisters should be lanced as above.
-A layer of barrier cream such as Proshield® Plus, reapplied at each nappy change, should protect blistered and vulnerable areas.
+A layer of barrier cream such as Proshield® Plus barrier cream, reapplied at each nappy change, should protect blistered and vulnerable areas.
 Open wounds are covered with the dressing Intrasite® Conformable.
 The nappy is lined with a soft material such as Conti® SuperSoft (available on prescription) to cover the edges of the nappy to prevent friction.

 Many babies enjoy bathing once the initial wounds are healed.
 Give prescribed painkillers before bathing and have the replacement dressings pre-cut ready to put in place.
-A mild antiseptic such as Octenisan® as prescribed by the EB team can be added to the water instead of commercial baby products.
-If a parent finds it difficult to hold the baby in the bath, then they can use a towelling baby seat rather than a plastic one.
+A mild antiseptic such as Octenisan® as prescribed by your EB team can be added to the water instead of commercial baby products.
+If you find it difficult to hold your baby in the bath, then use a towelling baby seat rather than a plastic one.

 Older children can wear ordinary clothes if they are easy to put on and take off.
 Choose clothes which do not have to go over the head and without prominent seams.
-A range of garments is available on prescription via the GP to help keep dressings in place.
-Skinnies® garments and Skinnies® WEB garments are particularly useful.
+A range of garments is available on prescription via your family doctor (GP) to help keep dressings in place.
+Skinnies® garments and Skinnies® WEB garments (www.skinnies.co.uk) are particularly useful.
 Other garments include the Tubifast® range.